-In connection with the Company's assessment of going concern considerations in accordance with the authoritative guidance in ASU 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern", the Company has until December 13, 2023 (or as extended), to consummate a Business Combination.
+In connection with the Company's assessment of going concern considerations in accordance with the authoritative guidance in Financial Accounting Standard Board ("FASB") Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern."
+The Company has until June 13, 2024 (or as extended), to consummate a Business Combination.

+On May 13, 2024, we extended the period of time to consummate the Business Combination by one month, from May 13, 2024 to June 13, 2024.
+In connection with such extension, an aggregate of \$150,000 was deposited in the Trust Account.
 It is uncertain that the Company will be able to consummate a Business Combination by the specified period.
-If a Business Combination is not consummated by December 13, 2023 (or as extended) and the Company decides not to extend the period of time to consummate a Business Combination, there will be a mandatory liquidation and subsequent dissolution.
+If a Business Combination is not consummated by June 13, 2024 and the Company decides not to extend the period of time to consummate a Business Combination, there will be a mandatory liquidation and subsequent dissolution.